3RI and the Plastic Accounting Program FAQs

 Greenwashing occurs when disinformation or ineffective actions are presented by a company to create a (falsely) positive environmental public image.
 The 3RI will be underpinned by two best-practice standards created and managed by respected NGOs with broad stakeholder input, which will be used to independently assess and transparently report on the effectiveness of waste reduction actions and any associated claims that corporates may make regarding the mitigation of their plastic footprints.

 First, the Corporate Standard will substantiate potential corporate waste reduction claims, including providing rules and requirements for: robustly calculating corporate plastic footprints; defining how companies must aggressively reduce their footprints (including through recycled/recyclable content, supply chain investments, etc.); and, establishing if/how plastic recovery and recycling units could be used to credibly mitigate potential leakage that companies cannot tackle themselves.

-Second, the Project Standard will ensure that projects are only credited to the extent they generate verifiable reductions in plastic waste that would not have occurred without the corporate credit purchases and funding.
+Second, the Plastic Standard will ensure that projects are only credited to the extent they generate verifiable reductions in plastic waste or increase in recycled plastic that would not have occurred without the credit purchases and funding.

 Collaboration with others in the space is key to the success of the 3R Initiative.
-On measurement of plastic footprints and plastic waste, we work with initiatives such as Quantis and EA’s Plastic Leak Project and WWF’s ReSource:Plastic and are taking into account other certification and disclosure efforts, including A Plastic Planet and Plastic Disclosure Project.
+On measurement of plastic footprints and plastic waste, we work with initiatives such as Quantis and EA’s Plastic Leak Project and WWF’s ReSource:Plastic and are taking into account other certification and disclosure efforts, including the Plastic Disclosure Project.